 To some, not having such an academic qualification is a serious no no. They judge that you would not be useful to them, rather you would potentially be a liability since you don’t have the ‘ competency’ required.
 This does ‘pre-suppose’ that you don’t have the skill set and thus competency, of course if for whatever reason you were able to deliver – would these same individuals still turn away!?

-Others judge by other factors including level of experience, testimonials, general liking, authoritative presence etc… One area still others judge and filter by is the ability of the Coach to actually produce results.
-If you were going to chose a Life Coach to mentor you, how would you choose if you were presented with the options of :
+Others judge by other factors including level of experience, testimonials, general liking, authoritative presence etc… One other area some individuals judge and filter by, is the ability of the Coach to actually produce results.
+For example, if you were going to chose a Life Coach to mentor you, how would you choose if you were presented with the options of :

 A Coach with an impressive list of Coaching qualifications BUT is youngish with little or no real experience in the real world?

 A Coach with qualifications and some experience BUT does not seem to be able to have mastered his or her own Life?

 A Coach with no paper qualifications in the industry as such, BUT has a vast ‘Real Life’ experience base, has mastered their own Life and can prove it and ONLY charges if they Successfully produces the result you hire them for?

 I believe that being ‘qualified’ is totally different to having a qualification.
 I believe that you can be qualified to do something – even if – you don’t have a piece of paper that says you ‘can’.

 I don’t accept, as an example, that I must have an academic qualification as a Life coach – in order to be a Life Coach.
 For me, Life is not something you can learn in a dissociated environment, void from texture and taste, as that 1 dimensional approach is way too limited.